 • Accommodation Options: Hotel rooms are relatively inexpensive compared to other Asian countries.
 Rooms ranged from 1600-1800 INR per night and were comfortable.
 There are also luxurious resorts costing up to 60k INR per day if you prefer a lavish stay.
 Choose homestays over the usual branded business hotels for more local experience.

-Tourist Scams in Thailand
+Accommodation options in Thailand

-4. Getting Around Thailand
+5. Getting Around Thailand

 Roads and Driving